Deploy

 CANCELLED | The run was aborted before completion |

-You’ll typically see RUNNING after the run starts.
+You’ll typically see RUNNING after deployment.
 If something looks off, you can stop it at any time.

 Stopping and Restarting